Otobi1/Bike-Demand-Prediction/README.md

 ## Exploratory Data Analysis (EDA)

+    *Data Loading*: Data was loaded into the Googl Colab notebook using the '!wget' command and directly read into a pandads dataframe using 'pd.read_csv'.
+    A copy of the data was made, so we can go back to a clean original version of the data at any point.

-    *Variables and Data Types*: The dataset contain 14 attributes and 8760 observations.
-10 of the attributes are of the integer or float data type while 4 are objectives or categorical data types.
+    *Variables and Data Types*: Using 'data.sample(10)', a subset of the data was printed and the variables were explored. 'data.shape' revealed that the dataset contains 14 attributes and 8760 observations.
+Using 'data.info()', the info about the dataset was explored.
+10 of the attributes are of the integer or float data type while 4 are objectives or categorical data types. 'data.isnull().sum() revealed that there is no missing observation for any of the variables.

     *Independent and Dependent Variables*: All other attributes asides the bike demand (Rented Bike Count) are the predictors, while Rented Bike Count